 If you already know you want to go with a host agency (or if you even suspect that you'll go that route), download our Questions to Ask a Host Agency spreadsheet right here.
 (Psst!
 If you don't see it, try refreshing your browser.)

 Where can you direct all these great questions?
 Connecting with host agencies can't be easier!
 You can go directly to their profile to write them via Host Agency Reviews' Q&A feature.
 The beauty of this is that tons of agents will also get to learn from your question too!

 So, we get that you need to find a host agency that fits the needs of your particular agency, right?
 The advantages below are based on basic services most host agencies provide.
 Before you sign up, make sure to confirm your prospective host agency provides these services.

-A host agency should play the role of a part-time bookkeeper at your travel agency.
-That's a huge benefit of using a host agency.
+A host agency should play the role of a part-time bookkeeper for your travel agency.
+Backend bookkeeping is a huge benefit of using a host agency.
 So keep in mind part of your commission cut is paying for a bookkeeper.

 One of the many benefits of using a host agency is that the top host agencies offer a whole arsenal of technology.
 Ask if they have a Customer Relationship Management (CRM) tool like TravelJoy, Clientbase or ClientEase.
 Examples of programs commonly offered—often at a better rate than what you could get on your own—are direct mail programs, consumer website programs, corporate booking engines, etc.

 When looking at a host technology, think about what kind of holes you're trying to fill.
 For example, if you already have a sweet website up and running, maybe you don't a host with a great web platform.
 Focus on the tools you know you'll need!

 Here's a few questions you can ask about their marketing.